 Chickasaw State Park offers opportunities for teachers to help students of all ages develop a depth of understanding for the world around them.
 The park covers roughly 3,000 years of human history, includes 14,000 acres of land, and provides a variety of healthy and fun outdoor recreational opportunities.

-This historic cabin, built in 1876, serves as a reminder of days-gone-by.
+Built in 1876, this historic cabin serves as a reminder of days-gone-by.
 Originally built in the Roby Community by O.B.
 Fields and his wife, Clearandie Stanfill Fields, the cabin was donated to the park by Ruby Nell and Max Brewer and is open for scheduled tours.

 Built by the RA and WPA in 1936-37, Sagamore Lodge is an impressive stone and brick building overlooking the lake.
 It was the park’s center for dances, lectures, dinners, and evening gatherings with Square Dancing being especially popular.
 The lodge interior is a splendid example of late Arts and Crafts styling as practiced by New Deal agencies in the 1930s.
 Centered on the stone fireplace is a metal plaque with the words “Chickasaw Forest and RA,” a reminder of the park’s roots as a land-use reclamation project.
 This historic building continues to be a popular gathering place for many park guests today and is used for weddings, family reunions and meetings.